 After staying in Gdansk for a couple days, I took the overnight train to my next destination: Krakow.
 Although I had been wanting to visit Warsaw for years, friends who had been there advised me to choose Krakow instead, as this one was much more beautiful and interesting to see.
 So there I was, on a bus in the wildness of Poland heading towards yet another unknown destination.
 No place to stay, no hostel booked and no plans on what I’d be doing, I packed my backpack and said my goodbyes to Tomek, with a promise to host him anytime he decided to visit Scotland.

 So… Krakow was absolutely stunning.
 Under external advice, I planned my trip so that I would spend more days there than I did in Gdansk, as apparently there was more to visit and to see, and did not regret that in the least.
 A more in-depth post on Krakow will come soon, but let me just say this city is magical.
 It holds the biggest town square in the whole Europe, boasting a neoclassical building which was ordered to be built by Nazi Germany during the Second World War.
 It has shops, pubs, restaurants, tiny little bars and an air of vivacity which never leaves it, no matter the time of day (or night).
 Although the old town is not that big, the rest of the city is still very interesting to see – especially the Jewish district, my favourite place – which made it impossible to visit it fully even after 4 full days of walking and walking and walking some more on those cobbled streets.
-I even went as far as Zakopane, which is a winter wonderland 2 hours outside of Krakow and pretty as fuck.
+I even went as far as Zakopane, which is a winter wonderland 2 hours outside of Krakow and incredibly enticing.
 Apparently it’s sort of like the St Moritz of Switzerland, which comes to life in the colder months to host happy travellers into winter sports.
 It also boasts a beautiful national park, overlooked by the Tatry mountains of Poland.
 Again, a more in-depth post about this is going to come soon, so keep an eye out for that!